How Telemedicine Expands Access to Care

-Currently, California’s telemedicine laws are more restrictive than any other state in the country.
+California’s telemedicine laws are currently more restrictive than any other state in the country.
 That needs to change.

 Earlier this week, on May 3, the SF SPCA filed a lawsuit against the California Veterinary Medical Board (a government agency responsible for licensing veterinarians) with the hopes of expanding access to telemedicine so that more animals can receive better care.
-We did this because we believe that the restriction on veterinary telemedicine is an illegal violation of both veterinarians’ and clients’ First Amendment rights.
+We did this because we believe the restriction on veterinary telemedicine is an illegal violation of veterinarians’ and clients’ First Amendment rights.

 Thank you for your continued support as we work toward ensuring that all pets can receive the medical care that they deserve.